onfido/onfido-ios-sdk/README.md

 - Applicant
 - At least one capture step

-Otherwise you may encounter the following errors when calling the `build()` function on the OnfidoConfig.Builder instance:
+Otherwise you may encounter the following errors when calling the `build()` function on the OnfidoConfig.Builder (`ONFlowConfigBuilder` in Objective-C) instance:

-- `OnfidoConfigError.missingToken`, when no or empty string token is provided
+- `OnfidoConfigError.missingToken` (`ONFlowConfigErrorMissingSteps` in Objective-C), when no or empty string token is provided
-- `OnfidoConfigError.missingApplicant`, when no applicant instance is provided
+- `OnfidoConfigError.missingApplicant` (`ONFlowConfigErrorMissingApplicant` in Objective-C), when no applicant instance is provided
-- `OnfidoConfigError.missingSteps`, when no step is provided
+- `OnfidoConfigError.missingSteps` (`ONFlowConfigErrorMissingSteps` in Objective-C), when no step is provided
-- `OnfidoConfigError.multipleApplicants`, when both an applicant and an appliacantId are provided
+- `OnfidoConfigError.multipleApplicants` (`ONFlowConfigErrorMultipleApplicants` in Objective-C), when both an applicant and an appliacantId are provided

 ## Customising SDK